Grizzly APC: Production

 The Grizzly is manufactured by Blackwater Armored Vehicle, a division of Academi (formerly known as Blackwater Worldwide and Xe Services LLC), in a 70000 sqft factory in Camden, North Carolina.
 It was scheduled to begin production in April 2007 and Blackwater predicted production of at least a vehicle a day to meet demand.
 However, the Grizzly was not selected by the US Army in 2008 and lack of projected non-US-military sales have forced cutbacks in staff at the plant.

 The first Grizzly was built on a commercial GMC (automobile) chassis.
 The current versions are built on a custom chassis supplied by Seagrave Fire Apparatus, Clintonville, Wisconsin.

+As the Grizzly never got adopted by the US Army, its remaining vehicles eventually became available in the civilian market.
+In April 2024, the family of a fallen Ukrainian soldier, Andrii Seniv, bought and donated one to the 10th Mountain Assault Brigade.